-Are you planning to open a bar?
+Are you planning to open or take over a bar?
 Whether it's a wine bar, cocktail bar, craft beer bar, or an e-sports bar...
 The possibilities as to which concept you pick are endless.

 Although passion and determination are necessary attributes for opening a bar, they alone won't guarantee the success of your business.
 For starters, you need to know your market (from how it's doing, to what concepts are hot or not).

 This is where market research comes in.
 Besides giving you an insight into the current state of the industry in question, carrying out market research for a bar enables you to assess whether there's sufficient demand within your chosen area to set up a bar.